Mercado Pago Review

 When to Choose an Alternative

-Choose AstroPay alongside Mercado Pago if you want iGaming-native operator support, Slotegrator connector, proper mass payouts, and a 4.3/5 consumer Trustpilot rating from 9,500+ reviews.
+Choose AstroPay alongside Mercado Pago if you want iGaming-native operator support, a Slotegrator connector, proper mass payouts, and a 4.3/5 consumer Trustpilot rating from 9,500+ reviews.
 AstroPay covers LATAM plus India; Mercado Pago covers seven LATAM countries with deeper consumer reach inside each.

 Choose PayRetailers if you want direct B2B LATAM acquiring with 100+ payment methods and a SoftSwiss connector.
 Better economics than Mercado Pago at $1M+/month volume and a dedicated iGaming sales team.

 Choose EBANX if you want LATAM coverage plus expansion into India and Africa, stronger enterprise card pricing, and B2B-focused account management.
-Mercado Pago has bigger LATAM consumer brand but EBANX is built for global merchants who happen to need LATAM.
+Mercado Pago has a bigger LATAM consumer brand but EBANX is built for global merchants who happen to need LATAM.

 Choose Nuvei if LATAM is part of a larger global operation.
 700+ methods across 50+ markets with smart routing and a dedicated iGaming team.
 Most enterprise operators run Mercado Pago inside Nuvei rather than as a separate integration.